xfwang/MLLM/README.md

-# MLM
+# MLLM
-Multi-level modeling with applications to biology and finance
+Multi-level learning and modeling with applications to biology and finance

 Contact: xuefeng.wang@moffitt.org; xuefeng.wang@yale.edu